María Urquides: Early life and education

 Urquides was born in the Barrio Libre district of Tucson, Arizona, United States.
 She was the youngest of five surviving children of her parents, Mariana Legara and Hilario Urquides.
 Three of her siblings died at an early age.
 Both of her parents came from Tucson families of Mexican descent.

 Her father, Hilario, was adopted into an Irish American home after his parents died.
 Hilario was a founding member of the Alianza Hispano-Americana, established in 1894 to protect Mexicans against disempowerment by White American settlers.
 At one point, he ran a saloon and owned the Occidental Hotel (previously the Palace Hotel).
 He later co-founded the Club Demócrato Hispano-Americano (English: Hispanic American Democratic Club) and became involved in local politics.
 In the early 1900s, he filled multiple city roles, being named constable, deputy sheriff, and town jailer.
 In 1911, the Tucson mayor assigned Hilario to the last job he would hold, serving for almost three decades as the superintendent of city streets and parks.

 During Urquides' early schooling years in Tucson, English was the required language.
 Students would be punished if caught speaking other languages, as part of a larger Americanization program.
 While she was at Tucson High School, she earned lead roles in theater productions and operettas.
 Because of her interests in theater and choir, which were traditionally viewed as Mexican American interests, some of her Mexican classmates labeled her as a "gringacita."
 During most of her school life she was not allowed to visit her white friends' homes, both because of domestic restrictions on Mexican girls and because she would not be welcomed by white families.
 While at college, Urquides experienced occupational discrimination, being given jobs cleaning the student residence bathrooms until she could secure work singing at a popular local restaurant, La Casa Vieja.

 She earned a teacher's certificate in 1928 at Tempe State Teachers College, which existed from 1925 to 1929 (now Arizona State University), graduating as valedictorian.
 Urquides credited a high school teacher, Mary Balch, for encouraging her to attend college and become a teacher.
-She later earned bachelors and masters degrees at the University of Arizona.
+She later earned bachelor's and master's degrees at the University of Arizona.
 Urquides took some additional graduate courses at the University of New Mexico and at the University of California, Berkeley, seeking to enhance her course development skills.